-701 OCEAN STREET, SUITE 400, SANTA CRUZ, CA 95060 (831) 454-3182 FAX: (831) 454-2131 TDD: (831)454-2123 ALVIN JAMES, DIRECTOR DON BUSSEY.
+701 OCEAN STREET, SUITE 400, SANTA CRUZ, CA 95060 (831)454-3182 FAX: (831)454-2131 TDD: (831)454-2123 ALVIN JAMES, DIRECTOR DON BUSSEY.
 DEPUTY ZONING ADMINISTRATOR

-Planning Commission 701 Ocean Street Santa Cruz, CA 95060 September 16,3003
+Planning Commission 701 Ocean Streer Santa Cruz.
+CA 95060 September 16,2003

-Review of Permit # 76-1294-U;

-Hallcrest Winery, 319 Felton Empire Road, Felton, CA

-APN: 065-051-14, 15 and 23
+SUBJECT: Review of Permit # 76-1294-U; Hallcrest Winery, 379 Felton Empire Road, Felton, CA APN: 065-051-14, 15 and 23

-Members of the Commission
+Members of the Commission:

-On July 23, 3003, your Commission conducted a public hearing regarding the review of the noted operational permit for Hallcrest Winery.
-At that hearing, the landowner indicated that he would apply for the necessary permit amendment, and because of this, your Commission continued action on this item for 60 days.
-Staff has had some very brief phone conversations with the landowner in early September and the landowner has met with Zoning Counter staff on September 15 (September 16, 2003 meeting for the submittal of an application was cancelled by the landowner), however, as of the date of this letter, no land use application/ permit amendment has been submitted to rlie County for this site.
+On July 23, 2003, your Commission conducted a public hearing regarding the review of rhe noted operational permit for Hallcrest Winery At that hearing, the landowner indicated that lie would apply for the necessary permit amendment, and because of this, your Commission continued action on this item for 60 days, Staff has had some very brief phone conversations with the landowner iia early September and the landowner has met with Zoning Counter staff on September 15 (September 16,2003 meeting for the submittal of an application was cancelled by the landowner), however, as of the date of this letter. no land use application/ permit amendment has been submitted to the County for this sire.

-Staff RECOMMENDS that your Commission adopt the Resolution of Intention attached as Exhibit A1, setting a Public Hearing for November 12, 2003, to consider the revocation or the amendment of Permit 76-1204-U.
+Staff RECOMMENDS that your Coinmission adopt the Resolution of Intention attached as Exhibit A1, setting a Public Hearing for November 12, 2003, to consider the revocation or the amendment a Permit 76-1204-U.